Menu

 Ancient human genome-wide data from a 3000-year interval in the Caucasus corresponds with eco-geographic regions

-Authors Wang CC, Reinhold S, Kalmykov A
+Authors Wang CC, Reinhold S, Kalmykov A, Wissgott A, Brandt G et al.

 Abstract